-The Moondrop Nekocake is a feature-rich entry-level TWS offering active noise canceling, Bluetooth 5.0, and a new companion app.
+Today’s feature is a review of the Moondrop Nekocake, which is an entry-level TWS offering active noise canceling, Bluetooth 5.0, and a new companion app.
 It is priced at $42.99

-Disclaimer: The Moondrop Nekocake sent to us is a sample in exchange for our honest opinion in this review.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank the team at Moondrop and Shenzhen Audio for giving us this opportunity.

-To read more about Moondrop products we have previously reviewed on Headfonics, click here.
+To read more about Moondrop products we have previously covered on Headfonics, click here.

 Sonically, the Nekocake is unmistakably tuned by Moondrop, with the VDSF tuning ensuring that it has a generally balanced tonality that’s only hindered by the ability of the drivers to ultimately resolve the finer details within the music.

-Last year, Moondrop dipped its toes into the TWS space with the release of their Sparks edition, which is a relatively affordable TWS system with app integration.
+Last year, Moondrop dipped its toes into the TWS space with the release of its Sparks edition, which is a relatively affordable TWS system with app integration.